 And eye strain and other symptoms of computer vision syndrome don't occur only in adults.
 Millions of children work at a computer every day, either at home or in school.
 Prolonged computer use can stress a child's eyes and may affect normal vision development.

 What are the symptoms of computer vision syndrome?

 If you or your child spend more than two hours per day in front of a computer screen, it's likely you will experience some degree of computer vision syndrome.
-Symptoms of CVS include:
+Symptoms of Computer Vision Syndrome include: